Welcome to Salt

 The history of salt

-SALT has long time been a prime commodity to Topsham and the World.
+Salt has long time been a prime commodity to Topsham and the World.
 It was primarily used for health reasons and later became the best way to preserve food, especially Fish.

 When the Roman Legionnaires arrive in Topsham part of their wage was paid in salt money and this being the origin of the present meaning of 'salary'.
 The Romans used salt to preserve their vegetables later known as 'salad'.
 The origin of the word 'soldier' is salt.